SAP-samples/abap-platform-rap-workshops/rap1xx/rap100/exercises/ex2/readme.md

 </details>

-## Exercise 2.2: Enable the Handling of Large Objects (aka OData Streams)
+## Exercise 2.2: Enable the Handling of Large Objects (LOBs, aka OData Streams)
 [^Top of page](#)

-> Adjust the data model of the base RAP BO to enable the handling large objects (aka OData stream) in your Fiori elements app.
+> Adjust the data model of the base RAP BO to enable the handling large objects (LOBs, aka OData stream) in your Fiori elements app.
 > By doing that, you will give end-users the option to upload and download images from your _Travel_ app.
 >
 > The only things you will have to do in the RAP BO, is to specify the appropriate semantics annotations for the relevant fields: `Attachment`, `MimeType`, and `FileName`.
 You will also have to adjust the UI semantics in the CDS metadata Extension for the appearence in the _Travel_ app.